 In the current pandemic context, we will apply the following hygiene measures the day before and the day of the exam:

-- Hydro-alcoholic gel available at the entrance to the premises; all candidates will need to disinfect their hands before signing the payroll and settling in the room designated for the test.
+- The hydro-alcoholic gel is available at the entrance to the premises; all candidates will need to disinfect their hands before signing the payroll and settling in the room designated for the test.

 - Wearing a mandatory mask.